Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 For example, there’s no need to be aggressive and mean when you’re a negotiator because there are many ways to negotiate and close deals.
 In addition, there isn’t any “loser” or “winner” in negotiations.
 Rather, what happens when the two parties cannot come to a common ground, there are ways that they find just for both to get something in the middle.

 Moreover, there are still so many negotiation myths out there that you should look out for.
-When you’re not vigilant enough to spot these, you’ll surely be intimated by negotiations and negotiators, and that’s one thing you should avoid.
+When you’re not vigilant enough to spot these, negotiations and negotiators’ll surely intimidate you, and that’s one thing you should avoid.

 Frequentlyasked questions